-3 Council Decision (EU) 2016/1841 of 5 October 2016 on the conclusion, on behalf of the European Union, of the Paris Agreement adopted under the United Nations Framework Convention on Climate Change (OJ L 282, 19.10.2016, p.
+Council Decision (EU) 2016/1841 of 5 October 2016 on the conclusion, on behalf of the European Union, of the Paris Agreement adopted under the United Nations Framework Convention on Climate Change (OJ L 282, 19.10.2016, p.
 1).

-- (2) At a global scale, the latest report4 by the Intergovernmental International Panel on Climate Change (IPCC) points towards a decreasing likelihood of limiting global warming to 1.5 °C unless rapid and deep cuts in global greenhouse gas (GHG) emissions occur throughout the forthcoming decades.
-The IPCC report also clearly states that 'the deployment of carbon dioxide removal to counterbalance hard-to-abate residual emissions is unavoidable if net-zero carbon dioxide (CO2) or GHG emissions are to be achieved'.
-This will require the large-scale deployment of sustainable activities for capturing CO2 from the atmosphere and durably storing it in geological reservoirs, terrestrial and marine ecosystems, or products.
-Today and with current policies, the Union is not on track to deliver the required carbon removals: carbon removals in terrestrial ecosystems have been decreasing in recent years, and no significant industrial carbon removals are currently taking place in the Union. - (3) The aim of this Regulation is to develop a voluntary Union certification framework for carbon removals, with the view to incentivise the uptake of high-quality carbon removals, in full respect of the biodiversity and the zero-pollution objectives, as a complement to sustained emission reductions ('the Union certification framework').
-It is thereby a tool to support the achievement of the Union objectives under the Paris Agreement, notably in particular the goal of collective achievement of the climate neutrality objective by 2050 laid down in Regulation (EU) 2021/1119 of the European Parliament and of the Council5.
+- At a global scale, the latest-reports by the Intergovernmental International Panel on Climate Change (IPCC) points towards a decreasing likelihood of limiting global warming to 1.5 °C unless rapid and deep cuts in global greenhouse gas (GHG) emissions occur throughout the forthcoming decades.
+The IPCC reports also clearly states that 'the deployment of carbon dioxide removal to counterbalance hard-to-abate residual emissions is unavoidable if net-zero carbon dioxide (CO2) or GHG emissions are to be achieved'.
+This will require the large-scale deployment of sustainable activities for capturing CO2 from the atmosphere and durably storing it in geological reservoirs, terrestrial and or ocean reservoirs marine ecosystems, or in long-lasting products.
+Today and with current policies, the Union is not on track to deliver the required carbon removals: carbon removals in terrestrial ecosystems have been decreasing in recent years, and no significant industrial carbon removals are currently taking place in the Union. - The aim of this Regulation is to develop a voluntary Union certification framework for carbon removals, with the view to incentivise encourage the uptake of high-quality carbon removals, in full respect of the biodiversity and the zero-pollution objectives, as a complement to sustained emission reductions ('the Union certification framework').
+It is thereby a tool to support the achievement of the Union objectives under the Paris Agreement, notably in particular the goal of collective achievement of the climate neutrality objective by 2050 laid down in Regulation (EU) 2021/1119 of the European Parliament and of the Council ("the European Climate Law")5.
 The Union also committed to generate negative emissions after 2050.
-An important instrument to enhance carbon removals in terrestrial ecosystems is Regulation (EU) 2018/841 of the European Parliament and of the Council6, which is currently under review.
-The objective of the review is to which sets out a Union net removals target of 310 Million tonnes CO2 equivalent by 2030 and to allocates respective targets to each Member State.
+An important instrument to enhance carbon removals in terrestrial ecosystems is Regulation (EU) 2018/841 of the European Parliament and of the Council ("LULUCF Regulation")6, which is currently under review.
+The objective of the review is to which sets out a Union net removals target of 310 million tonnes CO2 equivalent by 2030 and to-allocates respective targets to each Member State.